streamlink/streamlink/docs/plugin_matrix.rst

 picarto                 picarto.tv           Yes   Yes piczel                  piczel.tv            Yes   No pixiv                   sketch.pixiv.net     Yes   --
 playtv                  - playtv.fr          Yes   --    Streams may be geo-restricted to France.
+The pyjwt library is also required.
                         - play.tv
 pluzz                   - france.tv          Yes   Yes   Streams may be geo-restricted to France, Andorra and Monaco.
                         - ludo.fr